 The Figure 1 roadmap covers three PIs, or approximately 30 weeks.
-In many Enterprises, this is about the sweet spot—there’s enough detail to be able to run the business, and yet a short enough time frame to keep long-term commitments from interfering with the ability to flex to changing business priorities.
-This roadmap consists of a “committed PI” and two “forecasted PIs,” as described in the following sections.
+In many enterprises, this is about the sweet spot—there’s enough detail to be able to run the business, and yet a short enough time frame to keep long-term commitments from interfering with the ability to flex to changing business priorities.
+This roadmap consists of a committed PI and two forecasted PIs, as described in the following sections.

 The Committed PI

 During PI Planning, teams commit to meeting the program PI Objectives for the upcoming PI.
 Therefore the near-term plan is a high-confidence plan; the enterprise should be able to confidently plan for the impact of the upcoming new functionality.
-For Agile Release Trains (ARTs) that are new to SAFe and have yet to reach high confidence levels with their PI plans, the System Demo and Inspect and Adapt workshop will help increase confidence in each upcoming PI.
+For Agile release trains that are new to SAFe and have yet to reach high confidence levels with their PI plans, the System Demo and Inspect and Adapt workshop will help increase confidence in each upcoming PI.
 In any case, reaching a predictable delivery of the upcoming PI is an importable capability for every ART.

 Forecasting the next two PIs is a little more interesting.
 ARTs and Solution Trains typically plan only one PI at a time.
-For most, it’s simply imprudent to plan in detail much further (except perhaps for some Architectural Runway), because the business or technical context changes so quickly.
+For most, it’s simply imprudent to plan in detail much farther (except perhaps for some Architectural Runway), because the business or technical context changes so quickly.

-However, the Program and Solution Backlogs contain Featured and Capabilities (which constitute future milestones) that have been working their way through the Kanban systems.
+However, the Program and Solution Backlogs contain features and capabilities (which constitute future milestones) that have been working their way through the Kanban systems.
 They’ve been reasoned, socialized with the teams, have acceptance criteria in process, and have preliminary estimates for size in Story points.
-Given knowledge of the ART velocities, the PI predictability Measure, relative priorities, and the history of how much work is devoted to maintenance and other business-as-usual activities, ARTs can generally lay the future features into the roadmap without too much difficulty.
+Given knowledge of the ART velocities, the PI predictability measure, relative priorities, and the history of how much work is devoted to maintenance and other business-as-usual activities, ARTs can generally lay the future features into the roadmap without too much difficulty.
 The result is that most trains have roadmaps with a reasonable degree of confidence over about a three-PI period.

 The above discussion highlights how enterprises can have a reasonable, near-term plan of intent for all the ARTs in the portfolio.
-However, for many enterprises, especially those building large, complex systems, complete with Suppliers, long hardware lead times, major subsystems, critical delivery dates, external Customer commitments, etc., that amount of roadmap will be inadequate.
+However, for many enterprises, especially those building large, complex systems, complete with suppliers, long hardware lead times, major subsystems, critical delivery dates, external customer commitments, etc., that amount of roadmap will be inadequate.
 Simply, building a satellite, a crop combine, or a new car takes a lot longer than the PI roadmap, and the enterprise must plan realistically for the longer-term future.

 In addition, even when external events do not necessarily drive the requirement for long-term forecasting, enterprises need to be able to plan investment in future periods.
-They need to understand the potential recourse and development bottlenecks in support of the longer-term business demands, and the waxing and waning of investment in particular value streams.
+They need to understand the potential recourse and development bottlenecks in support of the longer-term business demands, and the waxing and waning of investment in particular Value Streams.

-So the conclusion is inevitable: It is most likely necessary to extend the forecast well beyond the PI planning horizon, even though the future work is largely unplanned.
+So the conclusion is inevitable: it is most likely necessary to extend the forecast well beyond the PI planning horizon, even though the future work is largely unplanned.

 Estimating Longer-Term Initiatives

-Fortunately, Agile work physics give us a means to forecast longer-term work.
+Fortunately, Agile work physics gives us a means to forecast longer-term work.
 Of course, in order to forecast the work, estimation is required.
 In order to estimate, teams can use Agile story point physics, based on normalized estimating, and estimate larger initiatives at the Epic level, as Figure 2 illustrates.

-Given these estimates, a knowledge of ART velocities, and some sense of the capacity allocation that can be provided to the new initiative, the business can then play out a “what-if” analysis, as Figure 3 illustrates.
+Given these estimates, a knowledge of ART velocities, and some sense of the capacity allocation that can be provided to the new initiative, the business can then play out a what-if analysis, as Figure 3 illustrates.

 Therefore, the enterprise has a way to build a roadmap that goes as far into the future as they need.
 However, every enterprise must be very careful about such forecasts, and while many see long-term predictability as the goal, Lean-Agile Leaders know that every long-term commitment decreases the agility of the enterprise.
 Even in a case in which requirements can be fairly well established in advance, the unpredictability and variability of innovation, the tendency to estimate only the known activities, the difficulty in predicting future capacity, unforeseen events, and other factors all conspire to create a bias for underestimating reality.
 The net effect is that while fixed, long-term plans and commitments may feel good, and may even be required in some circumstances, they absolutely limit the ability of the enterprise to pivot to a new, and potentially more economically beneficial, outcome.
 You can’t have it both ways.